 If we go way, way back because you and I started talking about this when you were also on your own way to recovery.

 My question for you is:

-Looking back on the time you were married to an addict, can you think of anything you did with a positive intention that ended up causing damage or harm?
+Looking back on the time you were married a man suffering from alcoholism and addiction, can you think of anything you did with a positive intention that ended up causing damage or harm?

 It could have been an attempt to get him sober or help in some other way.
 It came from a good place, but in the end it was damaging.

 Michelle: Gosh, that’s a great question.
 Okay, so you’re saying any time that I tried to help, but my help actually ended up causing damage or harm?

 Michelle: This is not to negate from the question, but the answer is no.